 News & Press

-New Gardens Join Reciprocal Admissions Program
+New Gardens Join AHS Garden Network

 • The UCLA Mildred E. Mathias Botanical Garden is a 7.5 acre public garden, outdoor classroom, and research facility on the UCLA campus in Los Angeles, California.
 Named for former professor and director of the garden and renowned authority on plants in the carrot family, the Botanical Garden is a living museum, featuring a diverse collection of plants from around the world.
 The Garden seeks to inspire environmental and cultural appreciation of plants and their relationship to society through education, research, and public outreach.
 The garden’s beautiful setting fosters health and tranquility for the community and visitors.